Blog

 • Have peer-to-peer support and mentorship opportunities available

-• Develop and listen to employee networking groups (At Insight Global, we call them ENRGs — employee network resource groups)
+• Develop and listen to employee resource groups (At Insight Global, we call them ENRGs — employee network resource groups)

 • Offer fun activities centered around cultural appreciation such as cooking classes, language lessons, or dance lessons